 BC Beer Award Wins: 2015 – BEST IN SHOW (One Trick Pony Imperial IPA), Specialty (No Brainer Pre Prohibition Lager), 2014 – Imperial IPA (One Trick Pony)

 Canadian Beer Awards Wins: 2016 – Kellerbier/Zwickelbier (No Brainer)

-Brassneck is the best brewery in Metro Vancouver because…
+Brassneck is the best brewery in all of Metro Vancouver, and all of southwest B.C., because…

 They continually innovate and throw out new ideas, while remaining true to a distinctive ethos?
 Hey there, Parallel 49.

 It’s a place for beer fans, by beer fans?
 Even non-IPA fans like their IPA and non-sour fans like their sour?
 It rewards the experience of going to their brewery?
 Because last summer, they had the words “Experimental Ale Fermented With Brettanomyces & Wild Yeast Isolated From The Guts Of Wasps” on their tap board, and it intuitively made sense?

 You could make those claims about many places in Metro Vancouver (the wasp beer excluded).
 But Brassneck is the only place where the answer is “yes” to virtually every question a beer drinker would have.